MunifTanjim/nui.nvim/lua/nui/menu/README.md

 })
 ```

-You can manipulate the assocciated buffer and window using the
+You can manipulate the associated buffer and window using the
 `split.bufnr` and `split.winid` properties.

 **NOTE**: the first argument accepts options for `nui.popup` component.